Iowa Utilities Board approves Cardinal-Hickory Creek transmission line project

-DES MOINES, Iowa (KCRG) - The Iowa Utilities Board approved a petition for a franchise for a new transmission line in parts of Clayton and Dubuque counties.
+The Iowa Utilities Board approved a petition for a franchise for a new transmission line in parts of Clayton and Dubuque counties.

 The proposal, submitted by ITC Midwest, LLC, and Dairyland Power Cooperative was for the construction, maintenance, and operation of around 14.25 miles of 345-kilovolt transmission line and 2.44 miles of 161-kilovolt line.
 The lines would connect to the Hickory Creek substation in Dubuque County, and Turkey River substation in Clayton County.
 Both substations are operated by ITC.